 Primary energy source for the body - especially during exercise

 ONLY source of energy in high-intensity anaerobic exercise

-Energy source for cells of the central nervous system (AKA your brain and spinal cord … kind of important)
+Energy source for cells of the central nervous system (AKA your brain and spinal cord which is only kind of important)

-Spare muscle tissue … if your carb intake is too low, your body will literally burn your muscles to provide energy, so you lose the muscle mass that you’ve worked so hard for
+Prevent muscle wasting - if your carb intake is too low, your body will literally burn your muscles to provide energy, so you lose the muscle mass that you’ve worked so hard for

-So with that, you’re probably still wondering if carbs are good or bad.
-Your TIMING and CHOICE are what will answer that million dollar question.
-If you choose carb sources such as cookies, sugar filled drinks like soda, smoothies, milkshakes, white bread, chocolate (all simple carbs), it won’t benefit you in the long run.
-With simple carbs, you’ll get hungrier quicker which leads to excess snacking, your blood sugar will rapidly spike and drop, it can lead to cavities, weight gain, and may increase your risk of diabetes, CVD, kidney issues, and neuropathy.
-While complex carbs can improve blood cholesterol, increase feelings of fullness, help succeed in managing weight, and aid in muscle recovery.
+Since simple carbs don't yield as much energy and satiety, you’re more likely to get hungrier quicker which will lead to excess snacking and rapid spikes and drops in your blood sugar levels.
+It can also lead to cavities, weight gain, and may increase your risk of diabetes, CVD, kidney issues, and neuropathy.
+Complex carbs on the other hand can improve blood cholesterol, increase feelings of fullness, aid in weight management, and improve muscle recovery.
 These are just a few of the pros of consuming complex carbs, but to reap even more benefits, consume them at the proper time.